 The Pew Research Center periodically updates the age ranges it uses to define the generational groups, and that includes the Silent Generation, Baby Boomers, Generation X, and Millennials.
 In 2019, the organization officially added the birth years for Gen Z. Since then, other sources have weighed in on the suggested age ranges for Gen Alpha.
 Check out the latest definitions for each generation below:

-When Pew Research revised its guidelines for generational classifications in 2018, Gen Z and Gen Alpha didn’t appear on the list as separate categories.
-People born between 1997—the cutoff for Millennials—and the present year were simply called “Post-Millennials.”
+When the Pew Research Center revised its guidelines for generational classifications in 2018, Gen Z and Gen Alpha didn’t appear on the list as separate categories.
+People born between 1997—the cutoff point for Millennials—and the present year were simply called “Post-Millennials.”

-Gen Z has since grown into an economical and cultural force that’s hard to ignore.
+Gen Z has since grown into an economic and cultural force that’s hard to ignore.
 The world’s teens and young adults have been behind many of the biggest fashion trends, political movements, and memes of the last several years.
 Even though the oldest Millennials are in their early 40s, the generation has long been synonymous with young people.
-With Gen Z and Gen Alpha gaining attention, that’s finally starting to change.
+With Gen Z and Gen Alpha gaining more attention lately, that’s finally starting to change.

-While the dates are still a bit up in the air (some argue that the oldest Zoomers were born in 1995), Pew Research defines members of Gen Z as anyone born between 1997 and 2012.
-That means the group spans ages 11 to 26 in 2023.
-The organization cites important political, economic, and technological factors that helped them determine the cutoff from Millennial to Generation Z. Most American Millennials were shaped by 9/11, the Iraq War, and the economic recession of 2008, while members of Gen Z may have little to no memory of these events.
+While the dates are still a bit up in the air (some argue that the oldest Zoomers were born in 1995), the Pew Research Center defines members of Gen Z as anyone born between 1997 and 2012.
+That means the group spans ages 12 to 27 as of 2024.
+The organization cites important political, economic, and technological factors that helped them determine the cutoff from Millennial to Gen Z. Most American Millennials were shaped by 9/11, the Iraq War, and the economic recession of 2008, while members of Gen Z may have little to no memory of these events.
 Gen Z is also notable for being the first generation to be totally immersed in the world of the internet since birth.

-As they gain influence, you can expect to hear a lot more about Gen Z and Gen Alpha, plus the industries they may or may not be blamed for killing in the 2020s.
+As they gain influence, you can expect to hear a lot more about Gen Z and Gen Alpha, plus the industries they may or may not be blamed for “killing” into the 2020s and beyond.